-This message displays if there is a problem with the Active Handling System and your vehicle needs service.
-The active handling system light on the instrument panel cluster also turns on and a chime sounds.
+This message displays if there is a problem with the Active Handling System and the vehicle needs service.
+The active handling system light on the instrument panel cluster also turns on and a sound will be heard.
 See your dealer/retailer.
 When this message is displayed, the system is not working.
 Adjust your driving accordingly.
 See Active Handling System on page 4-7 for more information.